leonardpin-br/procedural_rigging/README.md

 - The Python executable is the one inside the py27env.

-- That interpreter does not now any Maya module.
+- That interpreter does not know anything about any Maya module.
 So, it fails to import them.